Obituary of Douglas Liddle

 “Doug” spent his early life at the Family farm on the Tremperskill surrounded by the fields, mountains and streams which inspired him artistically in many ways but Gunsmithing was his passion.
 Hours upon hours were spent in his shop transforming raw iron, steel, wood and bone into working reproductions of historic rifles, each part and piece entirely by hand.
 Many are held in private collections.
 He was also a talented watercolorist and captured the beauty of many local landscapes and historic scenes including a portrayal of the 1845 anti-rent war uprising in Andes.
 The painting hangs in Andes Society for History and Culture’s Hunting Tavern.

-After finishing high school in Andes Doug joined the United States Army and was stationed in Germany.
-He was recruited to drive the huge tanks during training, a skill learned by driving tractors on the family farm.
+After finishing high school in Andes, Doug enlisted it the United States Army in 1967 until his honorable discharged in 1968 at the rank of Private 1st Class.
+He was stationed in Germany.
+Doug was recruited to drive the huge tanks during training, a skill learned by driving tractors on the family farm.